mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

 Issuing an Update Blueprint Request
 ***********************************

 Notice that the blueprint imported in the previous section is in **Draft** state.
 This is due to an empty credentials *password*.
 The Blueprint state must be *Active* to successfully launch the blueprint.
-In this section, we'll update the imported blueprint's credential password...
+In this section, we'll update the imported blueprint's credential *password* in preperation for launching the application...

 **Workflow:**